Meeting date: 18 September 2008

-The meeting will be in a meeting room provided by Pulvermedia in conjunction with Fall 2007 VON.
+The meeting will be in a meeting room in conjunction with Internet Telephony Conference and EXPO Fall 2008.

-Consult the VON program directory or event signs in the hotel for specific room location information on the date of the meeting.
+Consult the Internet Telephony EXPO program directory or event signs in the convention center for specific room location information on the date of the meeting.

 2 – Subject matter for the meeting

-In addition, Full Members will be asked to vote on two items.
+In addition, Full Members will be asked to vote on three items.

 2.1 – Voting items

 Three official voting items are on the agenda:

 - Election of new board members;

 - Modification of By-Laws – Relating to Creation of New Academic/Institutional Membership Category

 If you are not planning on attending the general meeting, it is imperative that you complete and return a proxy vote.